bzhang0/bzhang0.github.io/_posts/2023-03-25-greedy-beans.md

 $$ \varepsilon v_h + (a^\textsf{SOL}_i - \varepsilon)v_i > a^\textsf{SOL}_iv_i,$$

 which means that higher-valued beans **can** increase the total cost contribution while keeping the total weight the same, as desired.
-Again, this applies to any sequence of beans with values all greater than $v_i$. $\blacksquare$
+Again, this applies to any sequence of beans with values all greater than $v_i$. $\square$
 <br><br/>
 We've set everything up now!
 Let's prove correctness.